Low-cost nonstop flights debut from San Bernardino to Las Vegas

-Those looking to hit the sights of Sin City can get there even quicker with a new direct flight from the Inland Empire.
+Those looking to hit the gambling pits, shows and buffets of Sin City can get there even quicker with a new direct flight from the Inland Empire.

 The flights are slated to begin Feb.
 16, 2023.
 Seats are available for as low as $29 one way.